botswana-harvard/edc-registration/README.md

     >>> RegisteredSubject.objects.get(subject_identifier='12345678-9')
     <RegisteredSubject: 12345678-9>

-### RegistrationMixin
+### UpdatesOrCreatesRegistrationModelMixin

 `RegisteredSubject` is never edited directly by the user.
 Instead some other model with the needed attributes is used as a proxy.
-To have a model perform the task of creating or updating  `RegisteredSubject`, declare it with the `RegistrationMixin`.
+To have a model perform the task of creating or updating  `RegisteredSubject`, declare it with the `UpdatesOrCreatesRegistrationModelMixin`.

 For example, a model, such as the `SubjectConsent` in `edc-example` app, creates or updates a subject's `RegisteredSubject` instance on save.
-For this to happen, `SubjectConsent` is declared with the `RegistrationMixin`:
+For this to happen, `SubjectConsent` is declared with the `UpdatesOrCreatesRegistrationModelMixin`:

-    class SubjectConsent(ConsentModelMixin, RegistrationMixin, CreateAppointmentsMixin,
+    class SubjectConsent(ConsentModelMixin, UpdatesOrCreatesRegistrationModelMixin, CreateAppointmentsMixin,
                          IdentityFieldsMixin, ReviewFieldsMixin, PersonalFieldsMixin,
                          CitizenFieldsMixin, VulnerabilityFieldsMixin, BaseUuidModel):